 Town Hall House trigeneration

-Trigeneration is more than twice as efficient as coal-fired power stations that produce around 80% of Sydney's electricity – heat by-products created at coal-fired power stations are wasted but trigeneration captures and uses them for air-conditioning, heating and hot water services.
-Installing trigeneration at Town Hall House would allow for future expansion to the nearby Queen Victoria Building, and potentially other buildings in the area.
+Trigeneration is more than twice as efficient as the coal-fired power stations that produce around 80% of Sydney's electricity.
+Heat created from coal-fired power stations is wasted but trigeneration captures and uses it for air-conditioning, heating, hot water services and is converted into chilled water for air-conditioning.

 How trigeneration works

-The 'tri' in trigeneration refers to 3 simultaneous outputs from the gas-fired engines, low-carbon electricity, hot water to heat buildings and chilled water to cool buildings.
+The 'tri' in trigeneration refers to 3 simultaneous outputs from gas-fired generators: low-carbon electricity, hot water to heat buildings and chilled water to cool buildings.

-A trigeneration engine runs on natural or renewable gases producing low-carbon electricity.
-The engine, which is about the size of a shipping container, generates heat that is captured to make hot water.
+A generator (typically powered by a reciprocating engine or turbine) running on natural or renewable gases (for example, from biomass) produces low-carbon electricity.
+The waste heat from generating electricity is captured to make hot water.

-Hot water can be converted to chilled water for air-conditioning by a secondary piece of equipment called an absorption chiller.
-Hot water or chilled water, called thermal energy, can be distributed to nearby buildings through a network of underground pipes.
+Hot water can be used for heating and it can also be converted to chilled water for air-conditioning by a secondary piece of equipment called an absorption chiller.
+Hot water and chilled water can be distributed to nearby buildings through a network of underground pipes.

 Trigeneration saves money

 Trigeneration is an extremely efficient decentralised energy technology where electricity is made near where it is used, avoiding the need to bring electricity over long distances.
-It replaces coal-fired electricity and reduces emissions from connected buildings.
+It replaces coal-fired electricity and reduces emissions from buildings connected to the trigeneration system.